 Narrative pictures are like a frozen moment in time.
 Like a still from an action scene in a movie, narrative images use the brain’s indexing power to create an instantaneous story in the mind.

 Narrative images can be pictures, an illustration, or the newly popular animated illustration format.
 Visual paragraphs, on the other hand, are breather images.
 At a basic level, visual paragraphs are images that provide context and feed into the emotion of the story.

 Use soft but eye-catching images to break up the text flow and give your readers a chance to take it all in.

 When trying to create engaging stories, learn from journalists.
 The emotions stories like this create may or may not be what you want to evoke, but “how” those stories create those emotions is what you want to replicate.

 The answer is to simply find and use the right mix of relatable visual content in your marketing projects.

 3. Video marketing in 2024: Create annoying TV-like ads.
 Create cringe and lovable TikTok acts

 The second most popular person on TikTok does not say a word.
 You have also likely watched, rewatched, and even shared several of his videos.
 What’s his name?

-Between June 2020 and June this year, Khabane Lame’s brand of voiceless 30-second cringe videos transformed the unemployed Senegalese to an international star with a net worth between $1M and $2M.
-Oh and the CNN article I’m just reading has this to say about “non-verbal communication”.
-Quote: the popularity of Lame’s videos show how nonverbal communication can transcend language barriers and make connections across cultures.
+Between June 2020 and June this year, Khabane Lame’s brand of voiceless 30-second cringe videos transformed the unemployed Senegalese into an international star with a net worth between $1M and $2M.
+Oh, and the CNN article I’m just reading has this to say about “non-verbal communication”.
+Quote: the popularity of Lame’s videos shows how nonverbal communication can transcend language barriers and make connections across cultures.